Eddy Hartenstein: Career

 As Vice President of Hughes Communications in 1981, he expanded Hughes’ acquisition and deployment of commercial communications satellites.
 In 1990, he was named President of a Hughes-owned subsidiary founded to develop direct-to-home satellite TV service, which he grew into DirecTV.

 In 2001, Hartenstein was elected a member of the National Academy of Engineering for leadership in developing and implementing satellite digital video and data transmission systems for direct delivery into homes.

-He served as DirecTV’s Chairman and CEO through 2004, when the company was sold to News Corp.
+He served as DirecTV’s chairman and CEO through 2004, when the company was sold to News Corp.

-In August 2008, Hartenstein joined the Los Angeles Times as Publisher and Chief Executive Officer and served in that role through August 2014.
+In August 2008, Hartenstein joined the Los Angeles Times as publisher and chief executive officer and served in that role through August 2014.

-From 2009 to 2013, Hartenstein served as chairman of Siurius XM Radio’s board.
+From 2009 to 2013, Hartenstein served as chairman of Sirius XM Radio’s board.
 After being succeeded as chairman by Greg Maffei, he remained on the board.

-Prior to January 2013, he was President and Chief Executive Officer of Tribune Media Company.
+Prior to January 2013, he was president and chief executive officer of Tribune Media Company.